 UTICA, N.Y.
 (SYRACUSE CRUNCH) –

-The Syracuse Crunch came back to force overtime, but fell to the Utica Comets, 2-1, tonight at the Adirondack Bank Center.
+The Syracuse Crunch scored twice in just 22 seconds to rally back from a two-goal deficit and force overtime, but the team was eventually downed by the Utica Comets, 5-4, tonight at the Adirondack Bank Center.

 The loss moves the Crunch to 17-9-3-0 on the season and 6-4-2-0 in the 14-game season series with the Comets.

 Goaltender Spencer Martin turned aside 29-of-34 shots between the pipes for the Crunch.
 Michael DiPietro stopped 29-of-33 in net for the Comets.
 Syracuse was unable to convert on four power play opportunities, while Utica went 1-for-4.